-Lemongrass, mint, and fennel seeds form the basis of this cooling summer tisane.
+This cooling summer tisane is herbal and refreshing with a hint of spice.
+Lemongrass, mint, and fennel seeds form the basis of this herbal tea blend while green cardamom and ginger root add a hint of spice.
 Sip on this vegan and gluten free herbal tea blend when you need help cooling off in the summer months!

-I came up with this cooling summer tisane/herbal tea to help cool me from the inside out.
-All of the herbs and spices have cooling properties for the body once they are ingested.
+After living through my fair share of brutal Texas summers, I came up with this cooling summer tisane/herbal tea blend to help cool me from the inside out.
+All of the herbs and spices have energetically cooling properties for the body once they are ingested.
 And, the majority of them have the added plus of being beneficial for your digestive system.
-Also, they smell friggin’ amazing.
-Three cheers for these magical and mystical plants!
+Also, they smell friggin’ amazing!

 - Total Time: 4 hours